 Treatment and Prevention

 There’s not a lot you can do about age related hearing loss.
-However, regular vet checks to keep your dog’s ear canals clean and free from wax and hair build up, are a good idea, especially if you have a dog with floppy ears!
-If you suspect he has an ear infection or any problems with his ears, see the vet right away.
+However, regular vet checks to keep your dog’s ear canals clean and free from wax and hair build up are a good idea, especially if you have a dog with floppy ears.
+If you suspect he has an ear infection or any problems with his hearing, please see the vet right away.
+DO NOT assume it’s a natural part of aging and therefore nothing can be done.

 How to communicate with a deaf dog